 5. Trim Everything Beneath This Line

-Once again using the naked blade of your beard trimmer, trim everything beneath the neckline you just edged.
+Once again using your beard trimmer, trim everything beneath the neckline you just edged.

 Get rid of all of the neck stubble beneath it.